WhatStove?

 • What a stove

-Matthew T one year ago
+Matthew T 2 years ago

 We bought this stove second-hand to replace an oil-burning Rayburn.
 We liked the idea of a wood burning range in the kitchen to be the ‘heart of the home’ and this stove certainly seemed